dpondeljak/materialandroid/README.md

 ### [Colour palette]

-All the material colours are named in the form md_{colourName}_{colourValue}
+All the material colours are included both as colour resources and through the `MaterialColor` class.
+The colour resources are named in the form md_{colourName}_{colourValue}

-They are available as colour resources, for example:
+For example:

 XML: @color/md_red_500, @color/md_blue_700, @color/md_purple_a200
 Code: R.color.md_orange_100, R.color.md_teal_a700